 - Court sports (tennis, basketball, volleyball)

 Trigger points often develop after an injury to the muscle.

 How To Avoid Development of Trigger Points In The TFL Muscle

-- Always warm up before exercise and sports.
-If you are going for a walk start off easy and slowly work into an extended stride.
+- Always warm-up before exercise and sports.
+If you are going for a walk, start easy and slowly work into an extended stride.